Unspoiled, Unvisited Laos

 After five days among Ventianes Mekong markets, I decided to explore regional villages.
 A 2-hour bus ride got me to Somsamai; from there a narrow, motorized canoe took me to bamboo-hut villages.

 Following a night in a Luang Prabang guesthouse, I left for the station early to catch a northbound truck.
 While I waited for one to fill with passengers, I sampled market snacks like grilled bat and sweet corn, conversed with some of the few Lao adults familiar with English, and looked for pills to prevent malariaone of the few threats in this nation of peaceful people.
 The brothels and loud music of Chinese-dominated Udomxai, the last major town before China, gave the region a raucous feel unlike much of Laos.

 Though all of the guesthouses I stayed in cost less than $2.50, the best deals were in Vang Vieng.
-There I paid 10,000 kip (about $1.25) for a single room with double bed, a clean bathroom, and free drinking water.
+There I paid about $1.25 for a single room with double bed, a clean bathroom, and free drinking water.
 Bus fares are equally cheap.
 The 11-hour trip to Luang Prabang cost $2.

 For More Info

-The countrys few ecotourism sites, like Lao Pako (021-312234), are other options for responsible travelers.
+The countrys few ecotourism sites, even eco-lodges like Lao Pako, are other options for responsible travelers.

-The Visit Laos web site www.visit-laos.com has a wealth of information about the country.
+The Visit Laos website offers a wealth of information about the country.
 The dryer, relatively cool period from November to March is the best time for travel.